March 1361March 1361

 Nothing.
 Only the mournful sound of the wind, and the soft, almost imperceptible pattering sound of snow falling.
 Constantine pushed on, determined to find just one survivor.
 Just one, and it would mean the Lacovians had failed in their quest to eradicate all life from this town.
 He began calling again, desperately, until he caught a glimpse of color in the gray, stark woods—light blue!
 He rushed toward the color, frantically cutting through the branches with his sword, and finally came upon its source.

 The child was enveloped in blue blankets, and he saw the wagon nearby, and in it he saw numerous fine swords and daggers.
-A small stack of thick books were stacked behind her as a makeshift pillow.
+A small stack of thick books was stacked behind her as a makeshift pillow.
 Rushing toward her, Constantine saw she was curled up in a ball, sleeping in the tightly-wound blankets.
 Sleeping, in such bitter cold and snow!
-Forcing himself to calm down, so as not to frighten her, he dropped to his knees in front of her, and tried to speak gently—something he wasn't exactly good at, he knew.
+Forcing himself to calm down, so as not to frighten her, he dropped to his knees in front of her, and tried to speak gently—something he wasn’t exactly good at, he knew.

 “Child… little girl, are you all right?”